 Misconception #3: Islamic finance is more complicated than traditional mortgage.

 Truth: Financing in general can seem complicated to the average consumer – especially consumers that are new to the concepts, terms and practices of the financial industry.
-However, working with a company that provides support and guidance throughout the process of for instance, financing or refinancing a home, is a simple solution.
+However, working with a company that provides support and guidance throughout the process of financing or refinancing a home is a simple solution.
 Guidance Residential, the #1 U.S. Islamic home finance provider, unlike “quick” mortgage loan providers found on the internet, assigns a professional Account Executive to each client.
 The Account Executive works with each client to answer questions and provide education on all aspects of the financing process.
 Account Executives are skilled and knowledgeable and understand that clients, especially those purchasing their first home, need a trusted source for one of the largest financial decisions they will make.
 Whether needing advice over the phone, or wanting a more personal interaction via a face-to-face meeting, Guidance Residential prides itself on customer service.
-In fact, wonderful and heartfelt testimonials are received daily such as this note from a client to their Account Executive:

 Misconception #4: Islamic finance is more expensive than conventional finance.